curl/everything-curl/libcurl/control/stop.md

 ## easy API

 As explained elsewhere, the `curl_easy_perform()` function is a synchronous function call.
-It will do the entire transfer before it returns.
+It does the entire transfer before it returns.

 There are a few different ways to stop a transfer before it would otherwise
 end: